 Besides the factors discussed above, according to our seasoned personal injury attorney, here are some more ways to document pain and suffering.
 These can help justify the money that you want to claim:

 - A written opinion of a medical professional or mental health expert.
-This will testify to the state of mind of the victim and mental health issues that have resulted from the accident.
+This will testify to the victim’s state of mind and mental health issues that have resulted from the accident.

-- A mental health expert or doctor’s written opinion testifying the victim’s and the intricacies of the pain and suffering involved after an accident
+- A mental health expert or doctor’s written opinion attesting the victim’s and the intricacies of the pain and suffering involved after an accident

 - Medication prescribed for the victim for mental issues and physical pain